parallelchain-io/parallelchain-docs/docs/smart_contract_sdk/tutorial/chapter_6.md

   - Staking
 ---

-# Chapter 6 - Network Commands
+# Chapter 6

-In the last chapter of the tutorial, we are going to talk about how to use network commands in smart contracts.
+In the last chapter of the tutorial, we are going to talk about how to use [staking commands](/concepts/transaction/#staking-commands) in smart contracts.

-In ParallelChain Mainnet, there are six different network commands:
+In ParallelChain Mainnet, there are six different staking commands:

 - Create deposit
 - Set deposit settings
 - Top-up deposit